 Alghero to Cala Gonone – The Scenic Route (3 hours 46 / 260km)

-The first beach we stopped at was Cala Suaraccia, a small bay with white sand and turquoise water.
+Upon arriving on the east coast of Sardinia, the first beach we stopped at was Cala Suaraccia, a small bay with white sand and turquoise water.
 It was a little cloudy, but even without the sun, the water was a stunning colour.

-After a quick swim, we moved onto Cala Bradinchi, which is nicknamed ‘Little Tahiti’.
+After a quick swim, we moved on to Cala Bradinchi, which is nicknamed ‘Little Tahiti’.
 It’s a really lovely spot and easy to see why it earned the name.

 Further south is La Cinta, a huge beach set in front of a lagoon.
 This is another great place to spot flamingos!

 Shortly before arriving in Cala Gonone, we drove through Dorgali and past Lago Del Cedrino.
 Definitely worth stopping for a photo!